-Sewer conveyance and treatment: The applicant is proposing to utilize a temporary pump station for the initial phase of the project, the development and/or redevelopment of the OMIC site and then build a municipal sewer pump station and public force main for future development of the remaining parcels.
-Based on the memo from Carollo Engineers, the pump will need to be sized to convey both the OMIC annexation area and future regional flows, approximately 500 GPM.
-The pump station may be built to its full capacity or could be designed to expand as regional development occurs.
+Sewer conveyance and treatment: The applicant initially proposed to utilize a temporary pump station for the initial phase of the project, the development and/or redevelopment of the OMIC site, and then build a municipal sewer pump station and public force main for future development of the remaining parcels.
+In additional talks with City staff, the applicant has agreed to the recommended conditions of approval specifying that the pump station be built to accommodate Tax Lots 602, 603, 604, 605 and 606 at the time that any of the lots wish to connect to the public sanitary sewer system.
+If less than all of the owners elect to construct and pay the costs of a central pump station that serves the five lots, those paying may apply to the City to use the City's Advance Financing Reimbursement System.

 The Carollo memo further indicates that the 8-inch sewer conveyance line between the east end of Wagner Court and tie-in to 21-inch sewer line, approximately 600-LF of 8-inch mainline will potentially surcharge and require upsizing to 12-inch.
 Since it is unknown how full buildout will occur in the annexation area or parcels to the north, the City will review and require upsizing as a condition of approval at the time development occurs or assurance of upsizing within a reasonable period is provided by the applicant, working with the City, to adequately convey waste.